coderefinery/snakemake_hackathon/content/Snakemake_intro.md

         "wc -w {input} > {output}"
 ```

 Snakemake will see that we want the `results/word_count.txt` file, and will search in the `Snakefile` to see what rule produces this exact output.
 Then, it will repeat this process recursively until all dependencies are resolved.
-By doing so, so-called directed acyclic graph (DAG) is created.
+By doing so, a so-called directed acyclic graph (DAG) is created.
 It is a step-by-step execution plan for Snakemake.
 We can see and analyze this graph by calling Snakemake with `--dag` flag:
 ```bash
 snakemake --cores 1 --dag
 ```